Crime Prevention in Germany Selected examples of projects in the „Infopool Prevention“ database Kriminalistisch-kriminologische Forschungsgruppe

 By comparison with witnesses of another regional court who had not been counseled thespecific efficacy of qualified counseling could be demonstrated.
 There is also a change in thestate of non-counseled witnesses from prior to the trial until after they have testified.
 There isa sense of relief, because the onerous and unpleasant experience is over.
 However, this changewas more positive and intense among those counseled than among those who had not beencounseled.

+A Witness Counseling Service is thus able to instill the witnesses with more self-confidence.
 Its major effect lies in the fact that negative feelings prior to the trial could be reduced andthat the witnesses could take a more positive attitude.
 This contributes to stabilizing thewitnesses to an extent that they can better cope with the stress related to testifying in amajority of cases and are also more receptive and concentrated while testifying.

 In view of the great demand for counseling among male witnesses, a restriction of victimcounseling to women or children cannot be supported.
 Nor is a restriction to witnesses whoare the actual victims deemed advisable as the need for information and help on the part of theother witnesses has become obvious.
 The definition of a victim cannot be undertaken solelyon the basis of objective criteria.

 With regard to the other parties in the trial, the judges in particular initially raised the issue ofthe possible negative impact of counseling on testimony or on the trial.
 A survey conductedon this point showed that the fear that counseling could have a negative impact on testimonywas unable to be confirmed by the parties to the proceedings after counseling had occurred.
+On the average 44 % indicated they were unable to judge the results or stated that counselingdid not have an impact on the witnesses' behavior while testifying.
+Additional Information

 Landgericht Düsseldorf, Neubrückstr.
-3, 40213 Düsseldorf Violence
+3, 40213 Düsseldorf

-BERLIN Model: Neighborhood-Oriented Violence and Crime Prevention
+Violence BERLIN Model: Neighborhood-Oriented Violence and Crime Prevention Organization

 The model project was developed by the State Commission „Berlin against Violence“ incooperation with the Sozialpädagogischen Institut (Social and Educational Science Institute)Berlin (SPI).
 It was implemented in the districts of Neukölln and (former) Friedrichshain incooperation with the pertinent district offices and the SPI from April 1997 to March 1999 andMay 1997 to September 1999 respectively.